The Ultimate Guide to Colour Psychology in Modern Home Design

 Modern designers use these psychological triggers to make homes more functional and emotionally supportive for the people living inside them.
 Color is a powerful tool that can make a small room feel spacious or a cold room feel cozy and inviting.
 By mastering Color Psychology in Modern Home Design, you turn your house into a personalized emotional retreat.

-2. The Science Behind Color Psychology
+The Science Behind Colour Psychology

 The human brain processes color through the hypothalamus, which governs our hormones and sleep cycles.
 This means that Color Psychology in Modern Home Design is rooted in biological responses that happen automatically when we enter a room.
 For example, warm colors like orange can stimulate the appetite, which is why they are popular in dining areas.